-Saudi Arabia employment and visas considerations
+Saudi Arabia employment and visas considerations in 2021

 Saudi Arabian companies wanting to hire Non-Saudi citizens must comply with the Saudization levels before an employment visa (also called Iqama) is issued.
 Furthermore, foreigners must also secure an Iqama before being appointed as bank signatory to a Saudi Arabia corporate bank account.
 Consequently, most of our multinational Clients require Healy Consultants Group’s assistance to secure employment and residency visas in Saudi Arabia.